Understanding the Web Push API

 The Notification Revolution: Are You In?

 Web push APIs are relatively simple to create.
 The proper setup allows you to stay in touch with your customers no matter where they are.
+Web push notifications are designed to deliver information directly to the end user, even when the web app is not open.
 However, a hands-on effort like this takes time and resources that many businesses don’t have.

 That’s why more businesses are going with MagicBell.
-Our intuitive platform simplifies sending push notifications, making it possible to build an all-in-one cross-channel messaging inbox for your customers.
-Sign up for MagicBell and send notifications in as little as one hour.
+Our intuitive platform simplifies sending push notifications, making it possible to build an all-in-one cross-channel messaging inbox for your customers. and send notifications in as little as one hour.

 Do web push notifications work on both mobile and desktop?